Health Leave

 Cornell access

-In brief, if you are on a health leave, you will no longer have access to campus facilities and services that you would normally access with your NetID.
-However, your Cornell email will remain for the duration of your health leave of absence.
-You may request library privileges with support from your academic advisor and director of graduate studies, and pay any applicable fees.
+While a student is on an HLOA, they will not be a registered student which limits the ability to access Cornell.
+While on a health leave, a student will no longer have access to campus facilities and services that they would normally access with their NetID.
+However, their Cornell email will remain for the duration of the health leave of absence.
+In addition, a student may request library privileges with support from their academic advisor and director of graduate studies and pay any applicable fees.

 Health insurance

-Review your health insurance coverage to find out how it might be impacted by an HLOA.
+Students should review health insurance coverage to find out how it will be impacted by an HLOA.
+In brief, health insurance will end while on a health leave of absence.

 Access at Cornell Health

-Students who are on a health leave of absence are not eligible to use Cornell Health services (including both medical and mental health services), except for pharmacy.
-If you elect to go on a health leave of absence, Cornell Health will be able to aid in transferring care from Cornell Health to other providers in the community and beyond.
-This is true for all students on a health leave regardless of individual health insurance plan.
+Students who are on a health leave of absence are not eligible to use Cornell Health services (including both medical and mental health services).
+If a student elects to go on a health leave of absence, Cornell Health will be able to aid in transferring care from Cornell Health to other providers in the community and beyond.

 Academic plan

-An important part of the process in taking a health leave of absence is that each graduate and professional degree student will receive an academic plan that is expected to be completed prior to returning to registered student status.
+An important part of the process when taking a health leave of absence is that each graduate and professional degree student receives an academic plan that is expected to be completed prior to returning to registered student status.
 The purpose of the academic plan is to:

-1. Determine if you have any outstanding academic work that should be addressed prior to returning from a health leave.
-It is not meant to be punitive or represent additional work, but instead should address delays or poor academic performance to any academic milestones that likely could not be addressed due to your health while here.
+1. Determine if a student has any outstanding academic work that should be addressed prior to returning from a health leave.
+It is not meant to be punitive or represent additional work, but instead should address delays or poor academic performance to any academic milestones that likely could not be addressed due to health while here.
 Examples include incomplete coursework, drafts of outstanding papers, etc.

-2. Reiterate any future academic expectations to allow you to fully understand what would be expected upon return.
+2. Reiterate any future academic expectations to allow a student to fully understand what would be expected upon return.
 Examples include timing of exams, additional required coursework, etc.

-3. Any specific needs that supports a smooth transition back into the program.
+3. Address any specific needs that support a smooth transition back into the program.
 Examples include informing program with plans to return (i.e. needing x months of lead time to secure funding), when a student can return (i.e. only x semester because of course sequencing), etc.

-The plan may state that there is nothing academically for you to do during a health leave of absence but take care of health.
+The plan may state that there is nothing academically for a student to do during a health leave of absence but take care of health.

 Initiating the health leave of absence process